ropensci/beautier/README.md

 from its function arguments.
 In this way, a scientific pipeline using `BEAST2` can be fully scripted, instead of using `BEAUti`'s GUI.

-For analysing the BEAST2 output files, use [RBeast](https://github.com/beast-dev/RBeast).
+For analysing the BEAST2 output files, use [beastier](https://github.com/richelbilderbeek/beastier).

+For doing other things with BEAST2, use [RBeast](https://github.com/beast-dev/RBeast).

 ## Supported